WeScream! musical ice cream

 Project lead, Professor Florian “Floyd” Mueller, Director of the Exertion Games Lab in Monash University’s Faculty of Information Technology, says this technology encourages playful social eating experiences and brings a whole new meaning to sensory dining.

-“Our research found that WeScream! facilitated an enjoyable experience for participants eating together, while also increasing their awareness and attention to the taste of the ice cream,” Professor Mueller says.
+“Our research found that WeScream! facilitated an enjoyable experience for participants eating together,” Professor Mueller says.
+“It also increased their awareness and attention to the taste of the ice cream.

-“Along the way, we have also sparked the interest of chefs and mixologists who are looking for innovative and exciting ways to enhance the dining experience for their customers.
+“Along the way, we have also sparked the interest of chefs and mixologists.
+They are looking for innovative and exciting ways to enhance the dining experience for their customers.
 The technology is relatively affordable to create and we hope to see WeScream! making an appearance in the hospitality industry relatively soon.”

 Exertion Games Lab PhD Candidate Yan Wang explains how physical sensations associated with eating, combined with digital technology, can enhance our everyday eating practices.